 Cancellation of semester block dining plans will result in forfeiture of the fees in the manner identified above or of fees equal to the actual meals eaten, whichever is greater.

-The Advising and Testing Center (for undergraduate students) and the School of Graduate Studies and Research (for graduate students) may request exceptions to these policies through the Office of the Bursar when circumstances justify it—for example, death or extreme medical conditions.
+The Office of the Student Advocate (for undergraduate students) and the School of Graduate Studies and Research (for graduate students) may request exceptions to these policies through the Office of the Bursar when circumstances justify it—for example, death or extreme medical conditions.

 Student military reservists or members of the National Guard who are ordered to active military service by the President of the United States will receive a full reduction in tuition and fees.
 Housing and meals will be prorated.